rust-lang/reference/src/paths.md

 # Paths

-A _path_ is a sequence of one or more path components _logically_ separated by a namespace qualifier (`::`).
-If a path consists of only one component, it may refer to either an [item] or a [variable] in a local control scope.
-If a path has multiple components, it refers to an item.
+A *path* is a sequence of one or more path components _logically_ separated by a namespace qualifier (`::`).
+If a path consists of only one component, it refers to either an [item] or a [variable] in a local control scope.
+If a path has multiple components, it always refers to an item.

 Two examples of simple paths consisting of only identifier components: